-Incentives and support for GPs, General Practices and other health professionals in MM 3 locations
+Incentives and support for GPs, general practices and other health professionals in MM 5 locations

 The Australian Government funds a number of programs to provide incentives to encourage doctors and other health professionals to move to, and remain working in, regional, rural and remote Australia.
-Eligibility is generally based on the [Modified Monash Model](#) (MM) classification system.
-MM 3 encompasses large rural towns: Inner Regional (ASGS-RA 2) and Outer Regional (ASGS-RA 3) areas that are not MM 2 and are in, or within a 15km drive of a town between 15,000 to 50,000 residents.
+Eligibility is generally based on the [Modified Monash Model](#) classification system (MM).
+MM 5 encompasses small rural towns: All other areas in ASGS-RA 2 and 3.

-Table of contents
+Table of Contents

 Undergraduate Health Professional Support 1

 GP and Advanced Skills Training Support 3

 General Practice Incentives and Support 8

-Support for Overseas Trained Doctors 13
+Support for Overseas Trained Doctors.....
+14

-Multidisciplinary Support (including Nursing and Allied Health Programs) 14
+Multidisciplinary Support (including Nursing and Allied Health Programs) 15

-Outreach Service Delivery Support 17
+Outreach Service Delivery Support.....
+18

-Support for Pharmacies and Pharmacists 18
+Support for Pharmacies and Pharmacists 19

 Name Description Incentives (financial and other) Undergraduate Health Professional Support Puggy Hunter Memorial Scholarship Scheme (PHMSS) The Program provides financial assistance and social, emotional and cultural well-being supports to Aboriginal and Torres Strait Islander undergraduate students studying health related disciplines in a university, TAFE, or Registered Training Organisation.
 Support is limited to entry level studies that lead or are on a direct pathway to registration or practice as a health professional.
-Research courses and postgraduate study is not supported. • A Full-time scholarship holder will receive up to \$15,000 per year.• Part-time scholarship holders will receive a maximum of \$7,500 per year for the duration of the course.
-Indigenous Health Scholarship Program (IHSP) The IHSP provides financial assistance and social, emotional and cultural well-being supports to Aboriginal and Torres Strait Islander students studying health-related disciplines. • Scholarships are \$5,000 annually for day-to-day expenses such as books and stationery.
+Research courses and postgraduate study is not supported.
+Full-time scholarship holder will receive up to \$15,000 per year.Part-time scholarship holders will receive a maximum of \$7,500 per year for the duration of the course.
+Indigenous Health Scholarship Program (IHSP) The IHSP provides financial assistance and social, emotional and cultural well-being supports to Aboriginal and Torres Strait Islander students studying health-related disciplines.
+Scholarships are \$5,000 annually for day-to-day expenses such as books and stationery.